flyingcircusio/doc/src/reference/security/data-protection.md

   infrastructure and customer-accessible areas
 - separately locked racks with the possibility to use custom locks and keys.

+% ISMSControl: 7.1
+% ISMSControl: 7.2
+% ISMSControl: 7.3
+% ISMSControl: 7.4

 We maintain a separate {ref}`data-centers`.

 Physical access to data processing equipment may be performed only by the Flying Circus' administrators.
-Administrators may delegate physical access to other persons (e.g., data center staff).
+Administrators may delegate physical access to other persons (e.g., data center personnel).

 #### Low-security locations